Skip to main content

 Treat yourself to Benedicts’ amazing food alfresco!

 If you love the buzz of the city during summer, look no further than St Benedicts Street for alfresco dining.
-At the aptly named fine dining restaurant Benedicts, embrace the fine weather with a 3-course lunch outdoors or treat yourself to the evening menu as the sun sets.
+At fine dining restaurant Benedicts, embrace the balmy weather with a 3-course lunch outdoors or treat yourself to the evening menu as the sun sets.
 And if you’re feeling a little thirsty, you can just turn up and grab a table for a glass of wine!

 9. Trails, Birdwatching and Highland Cows at Taverham Mill